Driving from your wheelchair

 £6,750

-A highly compact powerchair that conveniently fits in a car.
-The mid-wheel allows the powerchair to efficiently turn in tight.
+A highly compact and configurable powerchair that conveniently fits in a car.
+The mid-wheel allows the powerchair to efficiently turn in tight spaces.

 Consult an assessor for adaptive solutions

 Speak to an assessor about your mobility goals for consultation on a range of adaptive vehicle solutions.
-The assessor will walk you through different types of driving aids and provide a free product demonstration in our Chessington showroom.
+Our partnered assessor will walk you through different types of driving aids and provide a free product demonstration in our Chessington showroom.
 Optionally, a home demonstration is available for individuals who are unable to travel.
-Vehicle adaptations will be brought to your home free of charge while home demonstrations with wheelchairs are £100.
+The products will be brought to your home in a van for your convenience.

 Arrange an assessment online or call the team to book your assessment at a convenient time.